Healthy Homes Assessment Onekawa

 Onekawa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Onekawa and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Onekawa and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records of their conformance with the Healthy Homes Standards that apply or will be applicable to an apartment rental.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2024